-The collected eggs are mixed with your partner's or the donor's sperm in a laboratory.
-After 16 to 20 hours, they're checked to see if any have been fertilised.
+The collected eggs are mixed with your partner's or the donor's sperm in a laboratory to fertilise them.

 The fertilised eggs (embryos) continue to grow in the laboratory for up to 6 days before being transferred into the womb.
 The best 1 or 2 embryos will be chosen for transfer.

-After egg collection, you'll be given hormone medicines to help prepare the lining of the womb to receive the embryo.
-This is usually given either as a pessary placed inside the vagina, an injection, or a gel.
+After egg collection, you'll be given hormone medicines to help prepare the lining of your womb to receive the embryo.
+This is usually given either as a pessary placed inside your vagina, an injection, or a gel.

 Step 6: embryo transfer

-A few days after the eggs are collected, the embryos are transferred into the womb.
-This is done using a thin tube called a catheter that's passed into the vagina.
+A few days after the eggs are collected, the embryos are transferred into your womb.
+This is done using a thin tube called a catheter that's passed into your vagina.

-This procedure is simpler than egg collection and similar to having a cervical screening test, so you won't normally need to be sedated.
+This procedure is simpler than egg collection and similar to having a cervical screening test, so you won't usually need to be sedated.

 The number of embryos that will be transferred should be discussed before treatment starts.